 Watch some Shark Tank.
 What do the successful products have in common?
 How are they different from the duds?
 One of the biggest separators, for me, is that the winners are clear and have a reason.
 This is what it is, this is how you use it, this is why.
 Boom.
 Now, a novel is certainly more ephemeral than that.
 It’s not a toilet bowl brush, for Pete’s sake!

 But when I’m reading a manuscript, a question that often comes up for me is, “Why?”
 As in, “Why is this story being told?”
 A lot of writers will joke that they pretty much had to exorcise some characters and adventures from their brains.
 That’s all fine and good, but we all had imaginary friends, and so I don’t necessarily need yours in my life.
 What about these characters-on-adventures can open my eyes.
 Tell me about life.
 Show me something larger about humanity.
-In other words, is the product just for you, or is it for all of us?
+In other words, is the product just for you, or does it have a universal theme for all of us?

-On Shark Tank, I once heard a pitch that sounded like an inside joke.
+On Shark Tank, I once heard a sales hook that sounded like an inside joke.
 The product was so specific, that it really seemed to exist to solve a very small problem that the inventor was having.
 And yet the inventor was convinced that it was a world-shattering idea that would find its way into every home and office.

 As much as you’d like for everyone to need your characters-on-adventures, the big question is, will they?
-Is there enough of a theme?
+Is there enough of a universal theme?
 Is there a big picture?
 A sense of common humanity?
 Does your story look inward or outward?
 Why would I spend five hours of my time following it?